-Kathy Milsom is CEO of Toronto Community Housing and a member of the Board of Directors of the Greater Toronto Airports Authority, a Director of Thermal Energy International Inc. and Ontario Infrastructure and Lands Corporation (Infrastructure Ontario), as well as a Director and former Chair of the Standards Council of Canada.
+Kathy Milsom is a member of the Board of Directors of the Greater Toronto Airports Authority, the Chair of the Standards Council of Canada and former CEO of Toronto Community Housing.

 Tom Mitchell

 Engineering is the art of applying science to the benefit of mankind.